Mabacore101/os242/tips.md

 # TIPS

-## Tip#1: Use sudo to do root commands without logging to root.
+## Tip#1: Use sudo to do root commands without logging into root.
 Example: sudo poweroff

 ### Steps to setup sudo: